-- 24. Where the Combar/CLLS terms are to be used to provide the barrister's services, this may be achieved by the solicitor and the barrister completing the front sheet of the Terms and signing it.
+27. Where the Combar/CLLS terms are to be used to provide the barrister's services, this may be achieved by the solicitor and the barrister completing the front sheet of the Terms and signing it.
 Alternatively, it may be achieved by an email exchange confirming that the barrister and the solicitor intend to be bound by a contract incorporating the Terms, and setting out the information required by the front sheet of the Terms, together with any amendments agreed.
 A barrister's clerk has authority for these purposes to enter into an agreement incorporating the Terms on behalf of a barrister.

-- 25. The information referred to on the front sheet of the Terms that is needed in order to form a contract between the barrister and the client below is as follows:

-- a) the name of the barrister

-- b) the name of the instructing solicitor

-- c) sufficient details of the case

-- d) the payment basis (see below)

-- e) the barrister's hourly rate

-- f) if the parties agree, the minimum insurance cover the barrister agrees to take out, and/or a cap on the barrister's maximum liability.

-- 26. Please note that in all cases the agreed hourly rate should be completed, because clause 7.3 provides this may not be the same as the barrister's standard hourly rate.

-27. In addition, the name of the Lay Client should also normally be provided, and must be provided if payment is to be made on Basis C or Basis D described below.
+- 28. The information referred to on the front sheet of the Terms that is needed in order to form a contract between the barrister and the client below is as follows: - a) the name of the barrister - b) the name of the instructing solicitor - c) sufficient details of the case - d) the payment basis (see below) - e) the barrister's hourly rate - f) if the parties agree: - i) the minimum insurance cover the barrister agrees to take out, and/or a cap on the barrister's maximum liability; - ii) that sums of money are to be held by the solicitor on account of or by BARCO in escrow for the barrister's fees; and - iii) that the barrister agrees his work product may be stored on the solicitor's knowledge management database. - 29.
+Please note that in all cases the agreed hourly rate should be completed or noted, because clause 7.3 provides this may not be the same as the barrister's standard hourly rate. - 30.
+In addition, the name of the Lay Client should also normally be provided, and must be provided if payment is to be made on Basis C or Basis D described below.

-4. CHARACTERISTICS OF THE COMBAR/CLLS TERMS
+5. CHARACTERISTICS OF THE COMBAR/CLLS TERMS